jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 ## Book Review

-"Book Review of Gerald Lang's _Strokes of Luck: A Study in Moral and Political Philosophy_," _Ethics_, commissioned.
+"Book Review of Gerald Lang's _Strokes of Luck: A Study in Moral and Political Philosophy_," _Ethics_, forthcoming.

 ## Honors and Awards